 In the northeastern region of Thailand, the rice crop yield is relatively low compared to other regions in the Mekong area.

-Most of the rice grown in North Eastern region of Thailand is rain-fed which depends heavily on the climate.
+Most of the rice grown in the northeastern region of Thailand is rain-fed which depends heavily on the climate.

 Current Management Practices & Policies

-The Royal Thai Government proposed the rice development strategy focused on developing technologies to increase the production of rice.
-This was done by breeding a variety of rice that were most resistant to pests, could adapt to environmental changes due to climate, and develop techniques that reduce the costs associated with planting and harvesting.
-In 2014, a USAID and NASA-supported program, SERVIR-Mekong, was launched to enhance climate adaptation and landscape management through the applications of geospatial analysis.
-SERVIR-Mekong will help governments and communities to improve agriculture risk management in the Lower Mekong countries, including Thailand.
+The Royal Thai Government proposed a rice development strategy focused on developing technologies to increase the production of rice.
+This was done by breeding a variety of rice that was most resistant to pests and could adapt to environmental changes due to climate, and also by developing techniques that reduce the costs associated with planting and harvesting.
+In 2014, a USAID and NASA-supported program, SERVIR Mekong, was launched to enhance climate adaptation and landscape management through the applications of geospatial analysis.
+SERVIR Mekong will help governments and communities to improve agriculture risk management in the Lower Mekong countries, including Thailand.

 Decision Support Tools & Benefits